patrickpr/trapdirector/docs/01-install.md

 traphandle default /usr/bin/php /usr/share/icingaweb2/modules/trapdirector/bin/trap_in.php
 ```

-At the bottom of trapdirector configuration page, you will see a list of PHP and module directories on your system.
+At the bottom of the trapdirector configuration page, you will see a list of PHP and module directories on your system.
 If it shows `php-fpm` instead of `php`, you are using PHP-FPM and need to replace `/usr/bin/php` with something like `/sbin/php-fpm` in the above traphandle line.

-Next, set up the community in `snmptrapd.conf` (`public` in example):
+Next, set up the community string in `snmptrapd.conf` (`public` in example):

 ```
 authCommunity log,execute,net public